-Doubling up on Alexa: How to use multiple Amazon Echo and Dots
+Doubling up on Alexa: How to use multiple Amazon Echo devices together

 Are multiple Echos worth it?

-There's a mix of functionality and syncing here that begs the question as to whether it's worth having several Amazon Echo devices in the house.
-On first glance, although the Amazon Echo is one of the most advanced forays into the connected home that we've seen, its own devices are still rather disconnected.

-In reality, each Echo works in isolation, except when it comes back to that central Alexa app or account, such as with list syncing.

-But the advantage of having access to Alexa's features doesn't hinge on building some sort of super Echo network in your house.
+The advantage of having access to Alexa's features doesn't hinge on building some sort of super Echo network in your house.
 Being able to use the Echo's smart voice controls across your home is the real advantage: you can control your lights or heating via voice from upstairs or downstairs.
-If you have a loft room, the Dot will bring voice control that's outside the range of your Echo downstairs and so on.
+If you have a loft room, the Dot or Flex will bring voice control that's outside the range of your Echo downstairs and so on.

-With multi-room audio support being improved and Spotify now present, there's certainly something to be said for owning multiple Amazon Echo devices.
-As long as you're aware of the lack of Bluetooth connectivity in this setup for now.
+With multi-room audio support, there's certainly something to be said for owning multiple Amazon Echo devices in close proximity.

 With the Dot being so affordable, if you're a fan of the Echo then it's certainly worth the expansion, even if that's just to give you voice control over your smart lights or heating from more rooms in the house.